JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 See [Security Trade-offs](#security-1) for trade-offs regarding these points.

 #### Authorization Scheme

-When the server receives a request, it will do the following:
+Client's will only be able to access jobs that they themselves started.
+To enforce this, when the server receives a request to `stop`, `status` or `stream` a job, it will do the following:
 1. Verify the client's certificate.
 2. Parse the client's name from the certificate.
-3. Check the name against a list of authorized users stored in server memory.
-4. If they exist then continue.
-If they do not exist, return an unauthorized error.

-Clients will only be authorized to stop, query, and stream jobs they themselves have started.
+3. Check the parsed name corresponds to the same name that started the job originally.

 ### Trade-offs and Future Considerations